-RECOMMENDATIONS TO REALIZE

-THE RIGHT TO FOOD
+RECOMMENDATIONS TO REALIZE THE RIGHT TO FOOD

-"Food is not just about survival,

-although we do need nutritious food to

-survive.
-Food has meaning.
-It is at the

-root of culture and community.
-When

-you don't have good food, it impacts

-your health.
-If you can't find a job, how

-will you eat?
-And if you can't eat, how will

-you find a job or get an education?

-Food is a basic need and every human

-has this right."
+ill you eat?
+And if you can't find a job, now ill you eat?
+And if you can't eat, how wil you find a job or get an education?
+Food is a basic need and every human has this right."